-- What kind of documentation do I need to provide to prove tribal enrollment or descendancy?
+- What kind of documents are required to prove tribal enrollment or descendancy?

-Applicants must submit copies of relevant enrollment forms, cards or descent documentation such as a Certificate of Degree of Indian or Alaska Native Blood.
+Applicants must submit copies of relevant enrollment forms, cards, and/or descent documentation such as a Certificate of Degree of Indian or Alaska Native Blood.
+Descendants of enrolled tribal members must provide proof of their parent's or grandparent's enrollment and birth certificates that demonstrate the applicant's relationship to the enrolled tribal member.
 Applicants who are members of the First Nations of Canada must submit proof of U.S. permanent residency.
-Applicants who cannot demonstrate tribal enrollment and do not have a CDIB may obtain a letter from a tribal leader indicating descent from a member of a tribe or band and involvement in the tribal community, and submit copies of a mother or father’s birth certificate showing tribal affiliation.
+Applicants who cannot demonstrate tribal enrollment and do not have a CDIB should obtain a letter from a tribal leader to demonstrate their involvement in the tribal community.

 That depends.
-If you do not have an enrollment card, you should contact your tribe for information on how to apply for tribal enrollment.
-Be aware that the application process can take from two months to up to several years.
-If you are not currently on your tribal roll, and do not have a CDIB, you may instead obtain a letter from a tribal leader indicating your involvement in your tribal community and your descent from a member of the tribe or band; and submit copies of a mother or father’s birth certificate showing tribal affiliation.
-The Udall Foundation will review the letter to determine if it provides sufficient proof of eligibility to meet our criteria.
+If you are not currently on your tribal roll, and do not have a CDIB, you may provide proof of a parent or grandparent's enrollment and copies of birth certificates demonstrating your relationship.
+You should also obtain a letter from a tribal leader indicating your involvement in your tribal community The Udall Foundation will review the letter to determine if it provides sufficient proof of eligibility to meet our criteria.